All the MSMEs are offered various services and support under the single roof of the District Industries Centre.

 Steel & Steel Products (Quality Control) Order 2012

 The Ministry of Steel, Government of India have notified Steel and Steel Products (Quality Control) Order, 2012 and Steel and Steel Products (Quality Control) Second Order, 2012 to ensure that quality steel products reach the consumers.
 These orders cover 16 Steel products under Mandatory Bureau of Indian Standards Certification.

 As per these orders "No person shall by himself or through any person on his behalf manufacture or Store for sale, Sell or Distribute any Steel and Steel Products specified in the schedule which do not conform to the specified standards and do not bear standard mark of the Bureau of Indian Standards.
 In the said order, the General Managers, District Industries Centres have been designated as the "Appropriate Authority" for implementation of the provisions of these orders.

-The Government have constituted the State Level Rehabilitation Committee (SLRC) under the Chairmanship of the Secretary to Government, Micro, Small and Medium Enterprises Department to look into the problems and the extent of sickness of MSMEs so as to suggest measures for their rehabilitation.
-The above Committee has to meet on quarterly basis to review and monitor the implementation of the Rehabilitation Scheme of sick MSMEs in the State.
+The State Level Rehabilitation Committee (SLRC) under the Chairmanship of the Secretary to Government, Micro, Small and Medium Enterprises Department look into the problems and the extent of sickness of MSMEs so as to suggest measures for their rehabilitation.
+The Committee meets on quarterly basis to review and monitor the implementation of the Rehabilitation of sick MSMEs in the State..